thaeli/docs-test/volunteer-policy.md

 **Out of Event Hours**

 * Volunteers may receive additional opportunities to work for MAGFest *outside of the event*.
 Volunteer hours are considered outside of event if they are two weeks away from the start of the event or end of the event.
 These opportunities include preparations at the warehouse, promotional work, and more.
 Unless specified by a department head, time volunteered outside of event is utilized at half-cost (i.e., 0.5x hour weight).
-Outside of event hours count towards staffing perks for the event theyâ€™re working for.
+Outside of event hours count towards staffing perks for the event they're working for.

 * For promotional work, volunteers may choose between: